Slowly rotating Tolman VII solution: Concluding remarks

-We determined the ellipticity of the bounding surface for the T-VII spheroids, for fixed mass and angular momentum, and we found a reversal in its behaviour when $\beta\sim 2.8$.
+We determined the ellipticity of the bounding surface for the T-VII spheroids, for fixed mass and angular momentum, and we found a reversal in its behaviour when $\beta\sim 2.65$.
 This seemingly counterintuitive effect, which is not predicted in Newtonian theory, was also found in homogeneous stars \cite{Chandra:1974} and polytropes \cite{Miller:1977}, in slow rotation.
-This reversal in the ellipticity behaviour can be considered as a purely relativistic effect as a consequence of the intricate interplay of the dragging effects, given by the $l=0$ perturbations equations, with the $l=2$ quadrupole perturbations.
-An alternative explanation for the reversal in the behaviour of the ellipticity was proposed by \cite{Abramowicz:1990a, Gupta:1996zva}.
-These authors argue that the reversal could be due to the change in the behaviour of rotational effects in the presence of strong gravitational fields, which occurs even in the absence of dragging effects \cite{Abramowicz:1990b,Abramowicz:1990c}.
-We can expect its relation to the reversal of the centrifugal effects in strong gravitational fields as discussed by \cite{Abramowicz:1993irb}.
+As it was argued by \cite{Abramowicz:1990a, Gupta:1996zva}, the reversal in the behaviour of the ellipticity is a consequence of the change in the behaviour of the rotational effects in the presence of strong gravitational fields, for instance, the reversal of the centrifugal force, which occurs even in the absence of dragging effects \cite{Abramowicz:1990b,Abramowicz:1990c,Abramowicz:1993irb}.

-Finally, we determined the Kerr factor $\tilde{q}$ for the T-VII spheroids and found that it decreases monotonically and seems to approach the Kerr value $\tilde{q}=1$, as the compactness tends to the limiting value for stability.
-We also compared our results with the universal fit for $\tilde{q}$ proposed by \cite{Urbanec:2013fs} for realistic NSs, which is almost independent of the EOS.
-In the relevant range of compactness for NSs, relative errors are between $6\%$ and $10\%$, which are bigger than those we found for the normalized moment of inertia but still within a reasonable margin.
-Nevertheless, it is worthwhile to remark that despite its simplicity, by having an energy density profile that varies quadratically with the radius $r$, the T-VII solution seems to approximate very well to realistic NSs, which are expected to have an intricate interior region, characterized by different layers endowed of gradients of density and pressure.
+We determined the Kerr factor $\tilde{q}$ for the T-VII spheroids and found that it decreases monotonically and seems to approach the Kerr value $\tilde{q}=1$, as the compactness tends to the BH limit.
+We compared our results with the universal $\tilde{q}-\mathcal{C}$ relation~\eref{qcfit} for realistic NSs, and we found that relative errors are within $\mathcal{O}(10)\%$ which is consistent with the fractional differences of numerical solutions for realistic EOSs for NSs \cite{Yagi:2016bkt}.
+Finally, we determined the $\bar{I}-\tilde{q}$ relation for the slowly rotating T-VII solution, and we found that deviations, with respect to the universal fit~\eref{iqfit}, are within $\mathcal{O}(1)\%$.
+Thus, the T-VII solution preserves the universality of the $\bar{I}-\tilde{q}$ relation.
+It is worthwhile to remark that despite its simplicity, the T-VII solution seems to approximate rather well the interior of realistic NSs, which are expected to have an intricate internal composition, characterised by different layers endowed with gradients of density and pressure.